-It is our view that, when looking for answers with a minimalistic approach, the start point is the simplest way of describing human language; and whichever grammar does this is necessarily the one which best congrues to the description method itself.
+It is our view that, when looking for answers with a (non-Chomskyan) minimalist approach, the starting point should be the simplest way of describing human language; and whichever grammar does this is necessarily the one which best congrues to the description method itself.
 Therefore, in order to find the simplest grammar, one must first find the simplest method.

 Phrase structure grammar is rejected here because it is less minimalistic than a dependency grammar (cf. figure 5 and figure 7).
-In contrast, meaning-text theory (MTT) offers interesting conversions between representations as it studies the correspondance between a semantic graph (semantic representation), a dependency tree (syntactic representation), and language as a chronological linear string (morphological representation; Polguère 1998).
+In contrast, meaning-text theory (MTT) offers interesting conversions between representations as it studies the correspondence between a semantic graph (semantic representation), a dependency tree (syntactic representation), and language as a chronological linear string (morphological representation; Polguère 1998).